Communication technologies are systems that allow us to transmit data between devices, such as over a local area network or the internet.

 1. Setting Up an Ad-Hoc Network

 There’s also a method of directly connecting to another PC on your own PC using an ad-hoc network.
-Try and look up how this is done and see how complicated it is compared to creating a hotspot using your phone.
+Try and look up how this is done.

 2. Security Issues with Open Networks

-Open Wi-Fi is a wi-fi hotspot that that doesn’t require a password to access.
+Open networks are a wireless network that that doesn’t require a password to access.
 This means that they don’t have encryption and so data sent over them is insecure.
-We commonly find these in places like restaurants, cafés and hotels.

 This is why your device often provides a warning when connecting to an open network.
 You should never transmit any private data when connected to an open network unless you are using an encryption technology like a VPN (Virtual Private Network).